Latest Findings from the National Self-Harm Registry Ireland

 2) Rate of Self-Harm

-The age-standardised rate of individuals presenting to hospital in the Republic of Ireland following self-harm in 2016 was 206 per 100,000.
-Thus, there was a 1% increase in the age-standardised rate in 2016.
-This increase was not statistically significant.
+The age-standardised rate of individuals presenting to hospital in the Republic of Ireland following self-harm in 2017 was 199 per 100,000.
+Thus, there was a 3% decrease in the age-standardised rate in 2017.
 In recent years there were successive decreases in the self-harm rate between 2011 and 2013, and an essentially unchanged rate between 2013 and 2015.
-The rate in 2016 was still 10% higher than in 2007, the year before the economic recession.
+The rate in 2017 was still 6% higher than in 2007, the year before the economic recession.

 |YEAR||Rate||% difference||Rate||% difference||Rate||% difference|